KanuX-14/PurenGine/README.md

-# PureModManager
+# PurenGine
-PMM is a modification manager, written in pure C. PureModManager use the SDL2 engine to render the application.
+PG is a UI engine, written in pure C. PurenGine use the SDL2 engine to render the application.

 ## Dependencies